Peshmerga soldier in northern Iraq

 Given the importance of preserving Iraq’s territorial integrity and promoting cooperation between Iraqi and Kurdish security forces, the U.S. must press Baghdad to give Erbil greater control over the use of its regional oil resources.
 While this may be a departure from current government practice, it certainly conforms to the letter and spirit of the country’s 2005 constitution.
 Indeed, that constitution stipulates that although the central government has complete control over existing oil fields (from 2005), it does not necessarily have jurisdiction over new ones.
 Therefore, the U.S. should push the Iraqi parliament to enact legislation that explicitly permits the KRG to sell its own oil as long as it comes from new oil fields located in Kurdish territory.
 An independent stream of oil revenue would allow the Kurds to plan and fund military operations against ISIL more reliably and efficiently in the future.

-Empowering the Kurds to export their own oil is the best way to halt their preparations for independence without compromising the fight against ISIL.
+Empowering the Kurds to export their own oil might be the best way to slow their preparations for independence without compromising the fight against ISIL.
 Some will argue, however, that this arrangement paves the way for de facto statehood.
-To be sure, this approach may well establish a new politico-economic relationship between Erbil and Baghdad, but it does not encourage partition any more than the constitution does.
-By protecting the autonomy of the Kurdish people, this arrangement simply reinforces the federal principles laid down in the Iraqi constitution—principles that former Prime Minister Nouri al-Maliki failed to implement or respect.
+While this approach would establish a new politico-economic relationship between Erbil and Baghdad, it would not encourage partition any more than the constitution does.
+By protecting the autonomy of the Kurdish people, this arrangement would simply reinforce the federal principles laid down in the Iraqi constitution—principles that former Prime Minister Nouri al-Maliki failed to respect.

 Demetrios Papageorgiou is studying Government and Economics in the College of Arts & Sciences at Cornell University.